-- Be a non-EU/EEA and non-Swiss national;

-- Be aged 16 or older; and

-- By appointment only, go to a registration office in-person (unless you have previously registered in Dublin in which case, you may be able to use the Dublin online system: https://inisonline.jahs.ie/home
+- a. be a non-EU/EEA, non-UK, and non-Swiss national; - b. be aged 16 or older; and - c. by appointment only, go to a registration office in-person (unless you have previously registered in Dublin in which case, you may be able to use the Irish Immigration Service online system.